squid-cache/squid-cache.github.io/SquidFaq/ContentAdaptation.rst

  '''Pros''': Fast, integrated.

- '''Cons''': Must study Squid sources (no API), limited support, dependent on Squid (installation, sources, license).
+ '''Cons''': Must study Squid sources (no API), limited support, dependent on Squid (installation, code, license).

 Unfortunately, most adaptations are relatively complex, not limited to headers, or highly customized and, hence, are unlikely to be accepted.
 Message body adaptation is especially difficult because Squid does not buffer the entire message body, but instead processes one semi-random piece of content at a time.